Safety tips for solo female CouchSurfers

 One of the ”pros” of CouchSurfing is that it’s free.
 So of course I save a lot of money compared to staying in hostels etc. That’s not why I do it, but that’s a post for another day.
 However, I am always prepared to pay to stay in a hostel.
 I always have enough money, I always check availability and if it’s high season and hostel beds are scarce, I often book one that I can cancel at the last minute.
 I never put myself in the situation of being desperate for a couch.
 If I was desperate and facing a night on the street, my decision-making is immediately compromised.
 Suddenly a little inappropriate touching doesn’t seem like a major concern.
 “Perhaps he won’t do it or I can just tell him to stop” I might tell myself.
 And so the trouble begins.

 I ALWAYS have a backup plan.
 I once decided not to send a couch request to a particular member because their property was very isolated.
-If I felt uncomfortable and needed to leave, it would have been difficult.
+If I felt uncomfortable and needed to leave, it would have been difficult to do that.
 There was absolutely nothing to suggest this would happen, but I don’t take chances.

 Let someone know where you are